 Cloudflare is a free service which offers security & free CDN.
 What I really like about CloudFlare is, you can block bots and spam traffic at DNS level.
 This saves a lot of bandwidth and also your server load is not affected due to the bot traffic.
 If you are using a managed WordPress hosting, shared hosting or any web hosting where your bandwidth is a limit, you should definitely use a service like CloudFlare.

-Social Warfare plugin for social media sharing buttons:
+Social Snap plugin for social media sharing buttons:

 This plugin lets you add social sharing & social media follow buttons on the blog.
-This plugin offers beautiful looking social sharing button at various places such as Floating sharing buttons, after post, after comment and fly in buttons.
+This plugin offers beautiful looking social sharing button at various places such as Floating sharing buttons, after post, fixed bar and a few other options.
 If you need one plugin that takes care of your social media sharing needs, this is the best plugin for now.
 This is a paid plugin and cost about $39 only for yearly license.
 The analytics featuere is also highly useful and you can get stats right inside your WordPress dashboard.

 WP Forms plugin: